richhx/richhx.github.io/about.md

 >Hi.
 I'm Richard, a normal guy who does normal things.

-I graduated from Los Gatos High School in 2014 and am currently pursuing a B.S.
-Computer Science at the University of California, San Diego.
+I graduated from Los Gatos High School in 2014 and am currently studying Computer Science at the University of California, San Diego.
 I will be using this website to discuss my ideas and thoughts and post my ongoing projects.
 Feel free to check me out on Github and beyond.

 `git checkout richardhuang`